 The Pyramids of Giza captured our imaginations as children but today, as automation engineers, our minds wander to a pyramid of a different kind: the industrial automation pyramid and how it needs to be updated to for industry 4.0.

-Today we’ll talk about another pyramid, the industrial automation pyramid.
-This one divides an application into five levels of communication:
+The industrial automation pyramid divides an industrial automation application into five layers of communication:

 Level 1: Field

 The foundation of this pyramid, the field layer contains all the field devices: measuring instruments, actuators, and communication protocols.

 The measuring instruments – flow meters, level switches, temperature sensors, and more – provide inputs by measuring variables.
 They have the simplest jobs in the pyramid, but their work is important, as you’ll see later.

 The actuators – valves and pumps and such – keep your variables around their set points.
 So if you need to change the flow, pressure, or any other measured parameter, then you’ll need actuators.